 The sessions called PE with Joe are streamed live on Wicks’ YouTube channel at 9am three days a week.
 They will be 20-minutes, half the length of last lockdown’s.

 They will not require any specialist equipment or large amounts of space.

 The first ever class was held on Monday 23rd March, when England went into the first lockdown.

 Wicks has become a big name in fitness and healthy eating in recent years, with his Lean in 15 cookery books becoming national bestsellers.

 “Don’t worry, I’ve got you.
 I’m going to take this over.
 I’m going to get your kids moving, getting energised, positive, optimistic,” he said.

-Lots of other media personalities are offering free online classes and interactive experiences to help parents and children be entertained and learn while in lockdown – here’s a selection of our favourites from science and maths, to music and history in our TV school timetable.
+During the first lockdown, lots of other media personalities also offered free online classes and interactive experiences to help parents and children stay entertained and learn while in lockdown – which we compiled in this TV school timetable.

 Do I need any equipment?

 Joe Wicks online PE classes are designed to be accessible for all, featuring exercises that don’t require specialist equipment or large amounts of space, and it is expected that the new sessions will follow this rule.